-To add notifications to a model, change the parent class from django.db.models.Model to django\vox.models.VoxModel.
-Also, add VoxMeta inner class (much like django's Meta) which contains one attribute, a tuple named notifications.
-Each item in the tuple should be a django\vox.models.VoxParam instance.
-The result might look something like:
+To add notifications to a model, change the parent class from django.db.models.Model to django_vox.models.VoxModel.
+Also, add VoxMeta inner class (much like django's Meta) which contains an attribute, named notifications.
+Set it to a VoxNotifications object, and each parameter you pass to it will specify the parameters for another notification.
+The parameter keys are the notification's codename and the values are the the description (if they're a plain string) or you can use a VoxNotification object to specify more parameters.

 '''

 class User(VoxModel):

 class VoxMeta:

-notifications = (
+notifications = VoxNotifications(

-VoxParam(

-'Notification to that a user created an account'),
+create=('Notification to that a user created an account'),

-)

 def save(self, args, kwargs):

 new = self.id is None

 super().save(args, kwargs)

 if new:

-self.issue_notification('created')
+self.issue_notification('create')

 class PurchaseOrder(VoxModel):

 class VoxMeta:

-notifications = (
+notifications = VoxNotifications(

-VoxParam(

-'received', 'Notification that an order was received.'),
+received = ('Notification that an order was received.'),

-VoxParam(

-'on_hold', 'Notification that an order is on hold.'),
+on_hold = ('Notification that an order is on hold.'),

-)

 def save(self, args, kwargs):

 new = self.id is None

 if not new:

 old = PurchaseOrder.objects.get(pk=self.pk)

 super().save(args, kwargs)

 if new:

 self.issue_notification('received')

+if not new and not old.on_hold and self.on_hold:

+self.issue_notification('on_hold')

 '''